choushunn/awesome-RK3588/README.md

 > Useful resources for developing with the RK3588.:rocket:

-RK3588 is a chip released by [Rockchip](https://www.rock-chips.com/a/en/), which is mainly used in smart cockpits and ADAS products in the field of smart cars. :tada:
+RK3588 is the flagship 8K SoC chip released by  [Rockchip](https://www.rock-chips.com/a/en/), which adopts ARM architecture and is mainly used for PCs, edge computing devices, personal mobile Internet devices, and other digital multimedia applications.
+RK3588 integrates four Cortex-A76 cores and four Cortex-A55 cores, as well as a separate NEON coprocessor, supporting 8K video codec and decoding.:tada:

-## Contents
+## Contents🎯
 - [RKNN](#RKNN)

 - [Projects](#projects)